gitlabform/gitlabform/README.md

 ## Origins

-This tool has been originally created at [Egnyte](https://github.com/Egnyte) as a workaround for missing GitLab features such as [assigning deploy keys per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/3890) but as of now we prefer to use it ever if there are appropriate web UI features, such as [secret variables per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/12729) (released in GitLab 9.4) to keep the configuration as code.
+This tool has been originally created at [Egnyte](https://github.com/Egnyte) as a workaround for missing GitLab features such as [assigning deploy keys per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/3890) but as of now we prefer to use it ever if there are appropriate web UI features, such as [variables per project groups](https://gitlab.com/gitlab-org/gitlab-ce/issues/12729) (released in GitLab 9.4) to keep the configuration as code.

-Later on we added features that allowed us to use GitLabForm to improve a group containing around 100 similar projects to move to a unified development flow (by managing branches protection and the Pull Requests configuration), basic tests and deployment process (by managing secret variables, deployment keys and files, such as `.gitlab-ci.yml`), integrations (such as JIRA or Slack) and more.
+Later on we added features that allowed us to use GitLabForm to improve a group containing around 100 similar projects to move to a unified development flow (by managing branches protection and the Pull Requests configuration), basic tests and deployment process (by managing variables, deployment keys and files, such as `.gitlab-ci.yml`), integrations (such as JIRA or Slack) and more.

 ## Legal